Bill, bill, letter, bill, Marine Base 4…

 Genzo sat down at his kitchen table, absolutely baffled.
-Bellemere wasn't dead; she was recovering with the two orphans under the doctor's close eye.
+Bellemere wasn't dead; she was recovering with the two orphans under the doctor's close eye just up the road.
 He scanned the rest of the letter, which did nothing to clear up his confusion.

 Captain Bellemere was an exemplary marine who died protecting those who could not protect themselves.
 Unfortunately, her body was lost in the battle…

 Yes, because she was sitting in her house, recovering from her injuries.